Kati-Sauder/AWS_grocery/README.md

 This architecture is solid — tight security with high availability, and cost-efficiency with flexibility.
 It's built for the real-world demands of an e-commerce app, while staying clean, modular, and ready for future tweaks.

+## 💡 Ideas and improvements for the future
+One feature I’d like to add in the future is automated invoice creation using Amazon EventBridge and AWS Lambda.
+The idea was to trigger an event (e.g. after a successful checkout or order confirmation), which would invoke a Lambda function to generate an invoice and then store it in an S3 bucket.

+This event-driven architecture would help decouple responsibilities, make the system more modular, and allow for future extensions like sending email receipts or tracking user activity.
+While this setup wasn’t fully implemented in this version of the project, it remains on my roadmap as a next step to explore more serverless patterns in AWS.

 ## 🔧 Deployment & Installation